Leucanthemum (Shasta Daisy) Growth and Care Guide

 Flower Power

 The most popular Shasta Daisy due to its oversized blooms, strong stems, and exceptionally long flowering period.
-Flower Power stands out as t delivers the classic white-and-yellow daisy look gardeners love, but with noticeably improved vigor and repeat bloom compared to older varieties.
+Flower Power delivers the classic white-and-yellow daisy look gardeners love, but with noticeably improved vigor and repeat bloom compared to older varieties.
 The plants stay upright without flopping, making them reliable in both borders and cut-flower gardens.
 Its combination of traditional appeal and modern performance makes it a top choice for nearly any landscape.

 Amazing Daisies® Marshmallow